 Foskey is a budding technician, but his hot motor is a fusing agent, both during and after application of rushing moves.
-Foskey consistently closes rushes, actively extending his arms as he closes on the QB.
+Foskey consistently closes rushes, actively extending his arms as he closes on the quarterback.
 He seeks to disrupt plays in any way possible and is a constant threat for deflections and strip-sacks with his exhaustive use of length.
 He’s ruthless in pursuit of the QB and closes with intense speed and voracity.

 Expanding on his pursuit, Foskey can quickly recognize screens and sell out to the sideline.
 Moreover, he has the long-strider speed and athleticism to drop out to the flats and seal off short passes.
-In pursuit on running downs, he can shed moving blocks and has the short-area athleticism to manage space on option plays.
+In pursuit on running downs, he sheds moving blocks and has the short-area athleticism to manage space on option plays.
 Moreover, he can stonewall pulling blockers, then shed and redirect his hips to match runners outside.

-Foskey’s areas for improvement
+Foskey’s Areas for Improvement

 Foskey is an extremely well-rounded prospect, but he isn’t perfect.
 Most notably, the Notre Dame EDGE doesn’t have elite bend.
 His hips have some flexibility but aren’t the most fluid.
 His midsection can get locked up at the apex at times, preventing him from dipping under and sustaining acceleration.
 He can’t always roll his hips through the apex and sometimes needs to decelerate and reset inside.

-Finally, in pursuit, Foskey sometimes drifts backward when faced with misdirections and exposes himself to blockers moving upfield.
+Lastly, in pursuit, Foskey sometimes drifts backward when faced with misdirections and exposes himself to blockers moving upfield.
 He’ll also occasionally overpursue option plays and commit to the QB prematurely.

-Current draft projection for Notre Dame EDGE Isaiah Foskey
+Current Draft Projection for Notre Dame EDGE Isaiah Foskey